Education is a core value of the department and training the next generation of physicians and physician scientists is at the heart of each division.

 - Clinical Research Training Center (CRTC): The CRTC is the educational core of the Institute of Clinical and Translational Sciences that provides clinical and translational training for predoctoral students, house-staff, postdoctoral fellows, staff and junior faculty.

-- Division of Medical Education: The division has six residency pathways, including: Categorical track, preliminary year, the Oliver Langenberg Physician Scientist Training Pathway (PSTP), primary care, global health scholars and teaching physician.
+- Division of General Medicine: The division has six residency pathways, including: Categorical track, preliminary year, the Oliver Langenberg Physician Scientist Training Pathway (PSTP), primary care, global health scholars and teaching physician.

 - Faculty Practice Plan (FPP) education and reference resources: This site provides information regarding education opportunities and materials to support employees involved in the Electronic Health Record (EHR) and Patient Financial Services (PFS) process.